 KPERS has two benefit structures.
-The details of your benefits depend on whether you are a Tier 1 or Tier 2 member.
-See your designated agent if you have questions about your membership.
+The details of your benefits depend on whether you are a KPERS 1 or KPERS 2 member.
+See your human resources department if you have questions about your membership.

 - Active members hired before July 1, 2009, who were: